schtho/checkmk-meraki-alerts/README.md

 This plugin provides a support for the monitoring of Meraki devices via the REST API.

+## Usage Information

+This Plugin works with Piggyback.
+You have to add additional Hosts in the form of `Meraki-{MERAKI_NET}`.
+For example, if you have the Meraki network `Home` the corresponding Host is called `Meraki-Home`.
+Checkmk piggybacks the data to that host.

 ## Documentation Agent

 That plugin is a special agent.
 The ruleset is comparable to vSphere or other CMK rulesets.